 The Productivity Suite Software allows us to use tags in the PLC.
 Tags are a method for assigning and referencing memory locations (numbering systems) within the programmable logic controller.
 They allow a more structured programming approach and are stored within a tag database.
 The tag database is stored in the memory of the Productivity Series of PLCs from Automation Direct.
 Do not overthink tags.
 Tags are just names assigned to variables of any data type stored in the PLC memory.

-We will now look at some of the ways that human-machine interfaces (HMI) are used in automated systems today.
+We will now look at the tag numbering systems and database used with the Productivity 2000 controller.
 Let’s get started.
 Keep on Reading!

 The Machine Simulator (MS) is part of the EasyPLC software suite.
-It has many built-in machines that can be programmed.
-The gantry loader is one of these machines.
-It will pick up metal boxes from a conveyor and place two on a wooden pallet.
-The Click PLC will be used to program this virtual machine.
+It has many built-in machines that are used to show different programming techniques.
+The robotic cell example is one of these machines.
+This will demonstrate a sequencer example.
+In this case, an engine is lifted and placed onto a rack.
+The logic will step through various steps to perform the task.

 We will be using a BRX Do-More PLC and the Do-More Designer programming software to program this EasyPLC machine simulator engine loader of the robotic cell.
 This will be done using Modbus TCP (Ethernet) for communications.
 The program will allow you to start, stop and jog the sequencer.
 Modifications of the EasyPLC Robotic Cell will include controls for this operation.
 Using the five steps for program development, we will show how this sequencer is programmed.
 Let’s get started.
 Keep on Reading!

 The Do-More Designer Programming Software (2.9) or higher includes a Modbus I/O Scanner with some profiles for Modbus Server (Slave) devices.
 This will greatly reduce the time it takes to implement and troubleshoot communications in your projects.
 Modbus communications are done independent of the PLC scan time and will have little or no ladder logic for the program.